AlbertoVosgerau/UnityMVC-C_UnityProject/README.md

 - MonoBehaviour is to be used ONLY when it has to be a Monobehaviour.
 They can really mess up your project if overused.

-- Events are the proper way to trigger changes on your game most of the times, as they keep your dependencies clean.
+- Use events to invert dependencies.
+They are cool, clean and will keep your sanity.

 - Models are NOT MonoBehaviour.